thanwinnikki/tp/docs/UserGuide.md

 ### Adding a task to the current group: `addT`

 Adds a task to the group that ThunderCat is displaying.
-By default, the task is marked undone.
+By default, the task is marked `undone`.

 :bulb: Panel where this can be called :
 * Group Information Panel